SCOPE-MOVE evidence explorer for method selection

 Signalling questions

-Quality signalling-question interpretation guide
+Quality signalling-question list

 Data dictionary and raw input files